mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 efficient and effective - you get a better sound than mp3 at a lower data rate - not all players can play Ogg streams, so as a result MP3 is probably a better choice unless you know your listeners can hear an Ogg stream successfully.
 You may need the LAME libraries to stream in MP3.
-See :ref:`MP3 Streaming` for more details.
+Go to the chapter :ref:`MP3 Streaming` for more informations.

 Shoutcast
 =========